This week's community billboard

 IPSWICH:Contract Bridge Club, 6.30pm, Humanities Centre.
 32021949.

+BRASSALL:Trivia afternoon, Ipswich North Uniting Church, Brassall.
+Afternoon tea and a variety stall; call Jan 38123302.

-NEW CHUM:Ipswich Historical Society Cooneana Heritage Centre, 1041 Redbank Pls Rd.
-Open from 10am-2pm on Thursdays and Saturdays and the 2nd and 4th Sunday of every month from March to November.
+NEW CHUM:Ipswich Historical Society Cooneana Heritage Centre, 1041 Redbank Plains Rd.
+Open from 10am-2pm on Thursdays and Saturdays and the second and fourth Sunday of every month from March to November.
 32820358.

 BOOVAL:Learn to play lawn bowls.
 Ladies, men or students.
 Free coaching for six weeks - Swifts Sports Club, Green St. Andrea 32880593 Harold 32821003 or 0409570515.